 You'll use sections in your Quote Block to group the various elements of your packages.
 To add a new section, click the + symbol at the bottom of the current section.

-If you're using Multiple Choice or Single Select, you might want to make it a requirement for your clients to choose an option.
+If you're using Multiple Choice or Single Select, you might also want to make it mandatory for your buyers to choose an option before they accept the quote.
 If so, enable the Require a Choice switch.

 Create a One Combined package

 This is the default setting for Quote Blocks.
 With this setting, all sections are automatically included in the quote.
 You can still use optional line items and optional quantities within any section, but your buyer won't be able to select or deselect sections.